 I grew up in an old southern coal mining and farm town with a population of about 300 in a good year.
 I became involved in fishing and hunting at a very young age, but I did not shoot my first flintlock muzzleloader until the year 1997.
 I was hooked from day one!|

-Having always been a “history buff”, Tim's new found love for flintlock muzzleloaders made him become a student of 18th century history.
-He decided to expand his love of history and became involved in living history interpretation and historical trekking.
+Having always been a history buff, my new found love for flintlock muzzleloaders made me become a student of 18th century history.
+I decided to expand my love of history and became involved in living history interpretation and historical trekking.

 Tim's website is Warrior's Trail (www.warriorstrail.com).

 Contact Tim Jarvis at: